zentechthaingo/Generic-Clean-Architecture/README.md

 ### Todo:

+* Edit, Add, Delete & SearchView UI
-* Finish crud usecases
+* Finish crud use cases
 * Add queries in Realm
-* Tablet support
 * Login use case (Google and Facebook login) with Fire base
 * Fire base
 * User items use case